-Objective 15.1b - Maintain or enhance freshwater water quality in each Freshwater Management Unit so that the annual median nitrate concentration is <≤1 milligram nitrate-nitrogen per litre and the annual 95th percentile concentration is <≤1.5 milligrams nitrate-nitrogen per litre, as measured by the Council's State of the Environment monitoring programme.
+Objective 15.1b - Maintain or enhance freshwater water quality so that the annual median nitrate concentration is ≤1 milligram nitrate-nitrogen per litre and the annual 95th percentile concentration is ≤1.5 milligrams nitrate-nitrogen per litre, as measured by the Council's State of the Environment monitoring programme.

 The NPSFM identifies ecosystem health as a compulsory national value of freshwater.
 In addition to this, water is a taonga to Marlborough's tangata whenua iwi.
 Under the NPSFM for rivers, nitrate concentrations are determined to be an attribute of ecosystem health.
 The majority of Marlborough's rivers that are monitored have an attribute state of "A" for nitrate and the community has a strong desire to maintain or enhance Marlborough's existing water quality.
 This is also the aim of Objective A2 of the NPSFM.
-For this reason, and having considered the matters set out in (f) of Policy CA2 of the NPSFM, the objective is to maintain an attribute state of A for nitrate in each FMU.
-Where water quality in the FMU does not currently meet an attribute state of
+For this reason, and having considered the matters set out in (f) of Policy CA2 of the NPSFM, the objective is to maintain an attribute state of A for nitrate.
+Where water quality does not currently meet an attribute state of A, the objective is to enhance water quality to meet this state.
+The numeric attribute states for A are specified in Objective 15.1b.
+The freshwater units relevant to this objective are Water Resource Units detailed in Schedule 1 of Appendix 5.